supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Setup-MFA-and-Conditional-Access.md

 6. On the **Stay signed in** page, select **No**.

-   > Outlook opens to Alex's inbox.
+   > Outlook opens to Edmund Reeve's inbox.
 Take note that only the password was required to sign in to Outlook on the Web as you removed the MFA in the previous Exercise.

 7. At the top-right corner, select the **Account manager for Edmund Reeve** and then select **Sign out**.